JoshMoreLikeBosh/CS30-Major-Project/proposal.md

 ## Project Description

-fps shooting range, laser guns and stuff
+2d platformer shooter

 ## Need to have List

-- PHYSICS
+- player model
-- COLLISION
+- bullets
-- Range
+- platforms
-- targets
+- physics
-- at least 1 weapon
-- movement (includes jumping)
+- movement
-- camera
-- crosshair
-- sound effects and bg music

 ## Nice to have List